|Written and Edited by: MarkEAW

 (for version 1.28 and above) This changes the keyboard to different national settings.

 - FlakAccuracy=2 -

 (for version 1.28 and above) Affects only the heavy flak, The effectiveness of the flak

-depends to both values, Accuracy and Rof.
+(setting listed below).
 Experiment with them.
-The default is
+The default value is

 - FlakRof=2 - (for version 1.28 and above) Affects

-default is "=2" Appropriate values range from 1 to 5.
+default value is shown.
+Appropriate values range from 1 to 5.